-Average summer temperature 29C (86F), average winter temperature 22C (72F).
-Make sure you bring warmer clothing for cool winter nights.
+The average summer temperature is 29C (86F), average winter temperature is 22C (72F).
+Make sure you bring warm clothing for cool winter nights.

 Each lodge has twin, double and quad-share bedrooms, all fully screened.
 Bedrooms have ceiling fans to keep you cool during summer and heating for those chilly winter nights.
-Linen, blankets and bath towels are provided and there's separate male and female bathrooms, each with two showers.
-Lodges have an open lounge area and kitchenette with tea & coffee making facilities.
-Ironing facilities are also available, and there's a coin-laundry nearby.
+Linen, blankets, and bath towels are provided and there are separate male and female bathrooms, each with two showers.
+Lodges have an open lounge area and kitchenette with tea & coffee-making facilities.
+Ironing facilities are also available, and there’s a coin laundry nearby.

-Breakfast - kick-start for the day's action with a full cooked and continental buffet at the Dingo Bar.
-Includes bacon, sausages, scrambled eggs, baked beans, toast & spreads, cereals, fruit, tea/coffee and juice.
+Breakfast – kick-start the day’s action with a fully cooked and continental buffet at the Dingo Bar.
+Includes bacon, sausages, scrambled eggs, baked beans, toast & spreads, cereals, fruit, tea/coffee, and juice.

-Dinner - buffet dinners at the Dingo Bar alternate between Pizza/Pasta and Mexican themes, both with vegetarian options and salad bar - plenty to eat after a big day!
-After dinner, party on at the bar and nightclub with great music, games and drink specials.
+Dinner – buffet dinners at the Dingo Bar alternate between Pizza/Pasta and Mexican themes, both with vegetarian options and a salad bar – plenty to eat after a big day!
+After dinner, party at the bar and nightclub with great music, games, and drink specials.

 Dietary requirements?
-Our kitchen can cater for vegetarians and other special dietary needs (gluten free etc) as long as we're given sufficient notice... please advise when booking.
+Our kitchen can cater to vegetarians and other special dietary needs (gluten-free etc) as long as we’re given sufficient notice… please advise when booking.

 Smoking is prohibited inside all buildings.

-Optional activities may incur an additional cost and extra nights accommodation.
-Please see your Ranger-guide for details.
+Optional activities may incur an additional cost and extra nights of accommodation.
+Please see your Ranger guide for details.

 • Air Fraser Scenic Flight (available during Day 2, weather and tide permitting)